- Start

 Aspiring ERC applicants at Södertörn University can receive substantial support in preparing their application.
 Applicants with promising project outlines can be awarded funding for consultancy services and writing time to prepare their proposals.
 An internal ERC grant writing workshop was organised for all ERC applicants at Södertörn in December 2024. and a similar event may be organised in 2025.

-The online application form is currently closed.
-You can sign up for Grants Office's newsletter External link. to stay informed about the opening dates for this initiative.
+The online application form is currently closed but opens on June 19, 2025.
+A seminar on ERC grants and the upcoming changes to ERC applications will also be held on the same date.
+You can sign up for Grants Office's newsletter External link. to stay informed about the call and the seminar.
 You are also welcome to contact Grants Office directly if you have any questions or wish to discuss a project idea.

 Apply for Internationalisation funding